brianretford/practically-awesome/README.md

 > Interesting projects exploring the realm on structured thinking, ontology, and constraint-based systems.

-A curated collection of projects, datasets, ontologies, and tools that aim to make the structure of thought, knowledge, and constraints explicit — across science, software, simulation, and everyday domains.
+A semi-curated [LLM-aided] collection of projects, datasets, ontologies, and tools that aim to make the structure of thought, knowledge, and constraints explicit — across science, software, simulation, and everyday domains.

 ---